Skip to content

 Single-Touch Installation Command

-With this mind, SocketXP also provides a one-line command or single-touch installation command for installing and configuring SocketXP IoT Agent.
+With this in mind, SocketXP also provides a one-line command or single-touch installation command for installing and configuring SocketXP IoT Agent.
 This is extremely useful when you need to install SocketXP agent on a large number IoT or RPi devices.

 Copy paste the below single-touch installation command from the SocketXP portal page into the terminal of your IoT devices and it will install, configure, setup and bring up the devices online in our SocketXP portal.